 - Measure the input voltage of A0.

 ESP8266 SPI Pins

-ESP8266 features two SPIs (SPI and HSPI) in slave and master modes.
-These SPIs also support the following general-purpose SPI features:
+ESP8266 features two SPIs (SPI, and HSPI) in slave and master modes.
+These SPIs also support the general-purpose SPI features listed below:

 - 4 timing modes of the SPI format transfer

 - Up to 80 MHz and the divided clocks of 80 MHz